 Some 700 men and two women have over the centuries held the position of head of the City of London.

 Lord Mayors are elected for one-year terms; today by custom they do not serve more than once.
-Numerous individuals have served multiple terms in office, but the last to do so was Robert Fowler in 1883 and in 1885.
+Numerous individuals have served multiple terms in office, most recently William Russell in 2020 and 2021 due to the pandemic.
+Prior to that the last to do so was Robert Fowler in 1883 and in 1885.

 The title 'Lord Mayor' is of great age.
 In the Latin of the 13th century 'dominus major' is found, and in English 'Lord Mair' in 1414.
 By the 16th century the prefix 'Right Honourable' was in use.